graciezeller/canvassing_qr/README.md

 ## For a dynamic QR code

+Adjust config.txt so it contains your link.

-link the code to [index.html](index.html)
+Run generate_qr.py, and link the code to [index.html](index.html).
+Your repo must be a public page in order for this to work.

-Be sure to adjust the link that is specified in index.html!
+Now, you can adjust the link in config.txt to change the linked destination.